Alibabade/Fast-photographic-style-transfer/README.md

 ## License

 The example images are from Internet, I don't have the copyright.
 If you are the copyright owners and you think this has copyright conflicts, please contact me to delete the images.

-Free for personal or research use; for commercial use please contact me.
+This repo is free for personal or research use; for commercial use please contact me.